On entropic and almost multilinear representability of matroids: Introduction

-Our results rely on the following ingredients: \begin{enumerate} \item We start by recalling the definitions of entropy functions, matroids and their representations, the uniform word problem for finite groups, and sofic groups in~\Cref{sec:preliminaries}.
-We collect elementary lemmas from representation theory and field theory in~\Cref{sec:algebraic_lemmas}. \item Given a finite group, one can define an associated matroid, the so-called \emph{Dowling geometry}, whose representations are closely related to the representation theoretic properties of the group~\cite{Dow73}.
-We work with a generalization of this construction to finitely presented groups which we present in~\Cref{sec:dowling}.
-We call the resulting matroids \emph{generalized Dowling geometries} (GDG).
+The paper is organized as follows. \begin{enumerate} \item We start by recalling definitions and setting up basic notions and notation in~\Cref{sec:preliminaries}. \item Given a finite group, one can define an associated matroid, the so-called \emph{Dowling geometry}, whose representations are closely related to the representation theoretic properties of the group~\cite{Dow73}.
+We work with a extension of this construction to finitely presented groups which we present in~\Cref{sec:dowling}.
+We call the resulting matroids \emph{partial Dowling geometries}.
 We first used them in~\cite{KY19,KPY20}.
 They are special cases of frame matroids as studied by Zaslavsky in~\cite{Zas03}.
-The idea is to encode group presentations via the von Staudt constructions. \item After defining entropic matroids in~\Cref{sec:probability_space_reps}, we prove in ~\Cref{sec:entropic_reps} that (roughly speaking) the existence of an entropic representation of the GDG of a finitely presented group $\langle S\mid R\rangle$ implies the existence of a group homomorphism of $\langle S\mid R\rangle$ into a finite group such that images of some elements are nontrivial.
-Similarly, in~\Cref{sec:almost_mutilinear} we show that an almost-multilinear representation corresponds to a homomorphism of $\langle S\mid R\rangle$ into a group such that the images of some elements are nontrivial. \item This enables us to reduce certain word problems to matroid theoretic representability problems of GDGs.
-Specifically we use Slobodskoi's theorem concerning the universal word problem for finite groups for entropic matroids in~\Cref{sec:entropic_undecidability} and the word problem for sofic groups for almost multilinear matroids in~\Cref{sec:almost_undecidable}.
-We prove the corollary pertaining to the conditional independence implication problem in~\Cref{sec:cii}. \item The main technical difficulty in making this idea work is that the correspondence between GDG representations and group homomorphisms is delicate, and depends on certain additional properties of the presentation and the homomorphism.
-In~\Cref{sec:scrambling} we perform a procedure we call \emph{scrambling} on a given group presentation to bring it into a suitable form.
-This ensures that the scrambled matroids are multilinear which is a notion we recall in~\Cref{sec:multilinear}. \item As a technical tool we introduce probability space and vector space representations of matroids.
-In~\Cref{sec:entropic_prob_reps,sec:pf_of_multilin_thm} we show that these notions essentially coincide with entropic and multilinear matroids, respectively.
-Lastly, we construct (metric) ultraproducts of categories in~\Cref{sec:ultraproduct}, which we use to investigate almost multilinear matroids. \end{enumerate}
+The idea is to encode group presentations via the von Staudt constructions. \item After defining entropic matroids in~\Cref{sec:probability_space_reps} as well as the essentially equivalent (but more convenient) notion of probability space representations, we prove in ~\Cref{sec:entropic_reps} that the existence of an entropic representation of the partial Dowling geometry of a symmetric triangular presentation $\langle S\mid R\rangle$ implies the existence of a group homomorphism from $\langle S\mid R\rangle$ to a finite group such that images of some elements are nontrivial. \item In \cref{sec:multilinear} we discuss multilinear matroid representations and introduce an equivalent (but more convenient) notion we call \emph{vector space representations}, as part of our preparation for proving implication (B) of \Cref{fig:iff_schematic}. \item In \cref{sec:scrambling} we introduce the scrambling and augmentation constructions and prove that the resulting groups have linear representations with desirable properties. \item In \cref{sec:entropic_undecidability} we put together our tools to show that the entropic representation problem is undecidable. \item In \cref{sec:cii} we briefly discuss the conditional independence implication problem. \item In \cref{sec:almost_mutilinear} we discuss almost-multilinear matroids.
+The discussion parallels the earlier sections: first we introduce approximate vector space representations in \cref{sec:approx_vec_reps}.
+Then we discuss almost-multilinear representations of partial Dowling geometries in \cref{sec:approx_dowling}.
+In \cref{sec:almost_undecidable} we prove the almost-multilinear representation problem is undecidable. \end{enumerate}